sampopes/eComLLD/README.md

 This is a simple maven spring boot project with no connectivity to any external or in-memory database.
-This project is created for Tomtom's interview process for LLD problem of e-commerce system. commands to run: mvn clean install to install maven dependencies and generate target folder.
-It will also run basic test cases present
+This project is created for Tomtom's interview process for LLD problem of e-commerce system. commands to run: mvn clean install //to install maven dependencies and generate target folder.
+It will also run basic test cases present mvn spring-boot:run  // to start web server

-running class EcomBackendApplication will start the webserver on default 808 port
+running class EcomBackendApplication will start the webserver on default 808 port there is redirect added from base path to swagger-ui page

 ### Reference Documentation
 For further reference, please consider the following sections: